-ANSYS-Fluent 13 was applied to numerical prediction of the hydrodynamic propeller characteristics which solved the RANS equation by finite volume method.
+ANSYS-Fluent 13 was applied to numerical prediction of the hydrodynamic propeller characteristics which solved the RANS equation by Finite Volume Method(FVM).
 Figure 2 and Table 2 show the scheme and dimensions of computational domain to simulate the propeller in open water, respectively.